poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.7.0.0_to_2.0.0.0.md

 - Structural correctness of the POSEIDON.yml file.
 - Presence of all files references in the POSEIDON.yml file.
 - Full structural correctness of .janno, `.ssf` and `.bib` file.
 - Superficial correctness of genotype data files by parsing the first 100 SNPs.
-A full check that parses all SNPs can be triggered with the `--fullGeno` option.
-The `--forgeTest` option goes even further and simulates a full merge of all data across packages to detect incongruent SNPs. `--ignoreGeno`, on the other hand, causes `validate` to ignore the genotype data entirely, which speeds up the validation significantly.
+A full check that parses all SNPs can be triggered with the `--fullGeno` option. `--ignoreGeno`, on the other hand, causes `validate` to ignore the genotype data entirely, which speeds up the validation significantly.
 - Correspondence of BibTeX keys in `.bib` and .janno
 - Correspondence of sample IDs in `.janno` and .ssf.
 - Correspondence of sample and group IDs in `.janno` and genotype data files.